 Reframed: The Woman in the Window

-Reframed: The Woman in the Window is the first exhibition to explore the enigmatic motif of the ‘woman in the window’.
+Reframed: The Woman in the Window is the first exhibition to explore this enduring subject.

 ★★★★★ "Enthralling, imaginative and constantly surprising" The Observer